 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever taken a shower only to realize that the water isn’t draining it, you’re aware of how annoying it could be.
-It’s not just slowing down your morning routine, it could also make it difficult to clean after having finished.
-Although chemical drain cleaners can be occasionally effective, they could also damage your pipes and harm the environment.
-The good news lies in the a lot of natural ways to unblock the shower drain, without the need for harsh chemical solutions.
+If you’ve ever had the misfortune of taking a shower only to discover that the water doesn’t drain, you know how frustrating it is.
+Not only can it slow the morning routine, but it can also be more difficult to clean after having finished.
+Although chemical drain cleaners can be occasionally effective, they can also damage your pipes and cause harm to the environment.
+The positive side is the fact that you have a lot of methods that are natural to unblock the shower drain, without the need for harsh chemicals.

 Key Takeaways

-- There are natural ways to clear a shower drain, such as using baking soda and vinegar, a wire hanger, or a dry/wet vacuum.
+- There are several natural methods to unblock the drain of a shower by using vinegar and baking soda or a wire hanger or a dry/wet vacuum.

-- To make use of baking soda with vinegar, gather materials, take off the drain cover and other debris, then pour baking soda and vinegar.
-Allow 30 minutes, then flush with boiling water.
+- To make use of the baking soda method and vinegar: gather supplies, remove drain cover and obstructions, and pour baking soda in, then vinegar.
+Wait for 30 minutes and then flush with boiling water.

-- Method for hanging wire: straighten out wire hanger while leaving one end in its original shape Create a hook at the end, then insert it inside the drain, and then use it to pull hair and other debris out.
+- Method for hanging wire Straighten the wire hanger and leave one end in its original shape, create a hook at the end and insert it down the drain to catch hair and debris out.

-- For wet/dry vacuums: set vacuum to "wet" mode then cover the drains of overflow with cloth or tape, join the hose and create an airtight seal.
-Turn to the mode for 3 minutes.
+- Method for wet/dry vacuums: set vacuum to "wet" mode Cover drains that overflow with cloth or tape, attach the hose, creating an air-tight seal then turn it on for 3 minutes.

-- To prevent future blockages, use hair strainers in your shower, and running hot water after every use and refraining from pouring grease down your drains.
+- To prevent future blockages, use a hair strainer in your shower.
+Run hot water after every use and refraining from pouring grease down your drains.

 - Baking soda